kuriwaki/modern-weighting-2021/README.md

     #> 3 3 [4-Year]        232.
 0.232
     #> 4 4 [Post-Grad]     141.
 0.141

-Q: What is the weighted proportion of `Y`?
+Q 1.2: What is the weighted proportion of `Y`?
 Is that closer to the population proportion of Y than the unweighted proportion?

-Q: Extension: Explain how you would do the same reweighting but for education and race.
+Q 1.3: Extension: Explain how you would do the same reweighting but for education and race.

 -   What is the distribution of race and education in the population?